 Secretary – Kerry Doucette, CT.

-Project Manager / Estimator – Steve Campbell, C.E.T.
+Project Managers - Kerry Doucette, CT and Steve Campbell, C.E.T.

 Estimator - Chris Doucette